Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Simulations and examples

-In a first step, we fit a classical linear model with normal distribution to the given data and compute the corresponding $p$-value according to the three different goodness-of-fit tests.
-The results are shown in table \ref{tab:bank_pvals}.
-The method introduced by \citet{dikta2021bootstrap} yields a $p$-value of $0.96$, so the model is clearly accepted.
-The goodness-of-fit tests from \citet{andrews1997conditional} and \citet{bierens2012integrated} as well as our new approach, however, reject the model with a $p$-value of $0$, $0.05$ and $0.06$, respectively.
-In light of our simulation studies, we could conclude that the regression function is probably correct (because Dikta and Scheer's method accepts the models) but the distribution family is not chosen appropriately (because the other three methods reject the models).
+We estimate $\vt$ via MLE and compute the $p$-values for $H_0$ according to the three different goodness-of-fit tests using $m=500$ bootstrap replications.
+The results are shown in \Fref{tab:bank_pvals}.
+The method introduced by \citet{dikta2021bootstrap} yields a $p$-value of $0.946$, so the model is clearly accepted.
+The goodness-of-fit tests from \citet{andrews1997conditional} and \citet{bierens2012integrated} as well as our new approach, however, reject the model with a $p$-value of $0.002$, $0.014$ and $0.088$, respectively.
+In light of our simulation studies, we could conclude that the regression function is probably correct (because Dikta and Scheer's method accepts the models), but the distribution family is not chosen appropriately (because the other three methods reject the models).

 To come up with a more appropriate distribution family for $Y$ given $X$, we plotted the data and examined how the points are scattered around the mean.
-It could be seen that the variance of the data points does not seem to be constant as it would be the case in a Gaussian model.
+It could be seen that the variance of the data points does not seem to be constant, as it would be the case in a Gaussian model.
 Instead, the data points are closer around the regression line for lower values of the conditional mean and more spread out for higher values.
-This behavior suggests a Gamma distribution implying a constant coefficient of variation.
+This behavior suggests a Gamma distribution, implying a constant coefficient of variation.

+So, in a next step, we consider a linear model with a Gamma distribution, i.e.